 Lather up with our Almond Milk & Honey Soothing & Caring Shower Cream, Shea Shower Cream or Coconut Shower Cream.
 These gently cleansing formulas leave dry skin feeling softer and refreshed.

 STEP THREE: MOISTURISE DRY SKIN

 Moisturise dry, sensitive skin all over your body with a dollop of creamy Almond Milk & Honey Body Lotion and dry skin with our Shea Body Lotion.
-Our Shea Body Lotion is now 100% vegan and enriched with three times as much Community Trade shea butter.
+Our Shea Body Lotion is enriched with three times as much Community Trade shea butter.
 Find your perfect Body Butter for dry skin below.

 To intensely nourish dry skin on your face, body and lips, apply our multi-purpose Shea Butter.
-It’s 100% vegan, 100% natural and packed with the butter of 192 shea nuts.
+It’s100% natural and packed with the butter of 192 shea nuts.

 STEP FOUR: MOISTURISE DRY HANDS

 Keep your hands feeling soft, smooth and protected with our moisturising Hemp Hand Protector or Shea Hand Cream.
 For dry, sensitive skin, use Almond Milk & Honey Hand Cream.
 They’re lightweight and non-greasy so you can just smooth them on and rub your hands together whenever you feel like they need some quick hydration.

 To keep dry lips protected, smooth on our nourishing, multi-purpose Shea Butter.

 “Apply the Shea Butter onto your lips and massage in using circular motions.
 Repeat when needed.
 It’s perfect for dry skin,” says Vanda Serrador, Facial & Body Care Expert for The Body Shop.